cdgriffith/Box/README.rst

 1. Convert to string (Will encode as UTF-8 with errors ignored)
 2. Replaces any spaces with underscores
 3. Remove anything other than ascii letters, numbers or underscores
-4. If the first character is an integer, it will prepend a lowercase `x` to it
+4. If the first character is an integer, it will prepend a lowercase 'x' to it
 5. If the string is a built-in that cannot be used, it will prepend a lowercase 'x'
 6. Removes any duplicate underscores